UPCGIT/TSUCAE/README.md

 # System-specific notes
 The code was tested in the environment of `Python 3.9.16`, `torch 1.13.1` and `CUDA 11.6`.
 # Citation
+If you use the code, please cite the paper:
 ```
 Xu, J., Xu, M., Liu, S., Sheng, H., Yang, Z., 2024.
 Temperature scaling unmixing framework based on convolutional autoencoder.
 Int.
 J. Appl.
 Earth Obs.
 Geoinf.
 129, 103864.
 ```